 Distributions with respect to each series of Notes held beneficially through Euroclear will be credited to the cash accounts of Euroclear Participants in accordance with the Terms and Conditions, to the extent received by the U.S. Depositary for Euroclear.
-In the event definitive Notes are issued, Visteon will promptly appoint a paying agent and transfer agent in Luxembourg.
+If any of Euroclear, Clearstream Luxembourg or the Depository notifies Visteon that it is unwilling or unable to continue as a clearing system in connection with the Global Notes or, in the case of the